AppFair/appfair.github.io/index.md

 ### Where do I customize my app's name?

 The canonical name of your app is defined by the organization name that hosts your `/App.git` fork.
-This name must conform to the App Fair's naming conventions (two words separated by a hyphen) as well as GitHub's limitations on organization names (URL-safe characters).
+This name must conform to the App Fair's naming conventions (multiple words separated by a hyphen) as well as GitHub's limitations on organization names (URL-safe characters).

 In addition to the canonical `App-Name` name, this name must be mirrored in the app's `AppFairApp.xcconfig` metadata file.
 Specifically, the keys `PRODUCT_NAME` and `PRODUCT_BUNDLE_IDENTIFIER` will need to be manually updated in your fork, like so: